 Saturday, 15 April 2017

 How do you feel about yourself?
 Do you think you are a good person or a bad person?
-The way you feel about yourself determines your thoughts, emotions and actions.
+The way you feel about yourself determines your thoughts, emotions, and actions.

 Your thoughts and emotions control you because you allow them to.
 When you give these thoughts and emotions (whether positive or negative) the attention they need, they thrive.
 They control you.

 When you are bombarded by life, you feel overwhelmed.
 You look at life negatively and self-pity absorbs you.
 Allowing negative thoughts and emotions to control you makes you arrogant.
-You believe that you alone are right (the world is wrong) and you alone suffer (no-one on earth can suffer as much as you do at that given moment).
+You believe that you alone are right (the world is wrong) and you alone suffer (no one on earth can suffer as much as you do at that given moment).
 Within your comfort zone of arrogance, which protects you from the world, you refuse to acknowledge that you can be wrong and that there are people in the world suffering far more than you are.
-You revel in self-pity because no-one enjoys suffering.
+You revel in self-pity because no one enjoys suffering.

 Your thoughts and emotions can be burdensome, but, because they’re not lethal, you can survive whatever you experience.
 Survivors don’t quit.
 They don’t roll over and die!
 They fight for something better.
 That’s what you do every day.
 When you hold your breath for as long as you possibly can, you will soon become aware of the pressure that builds up inside of you.
-When it becomes too hard to bear, instinct to survive kicks in and you start breathing again.
+When it becomes too hard to bear, the instinct to survive kicks in and you start breathing again.
 Relief is the first thing that flows through your body.
 Your instinct to survive is the most powerful motivation that keeps you going.

 Instead of self-pity during times of difficulty, you need to accept life for what it is.
 It’s a rollercoaster ride that will have its ups and downs, turns and twists, and moments of sheer exhilaration or horror.
 That’s life.
 Life is what it is.
-Putting yourself in the centre of all the events and experiences that life offers is wrong.
+Putting yourself in the center of all the events and experiences that life offers is wrong.
 Life isn’t just about you.
 Instead of focusing on the hardship, you need to look at the positive things in life.

 If you look around, you’ll find a situation or person that needs your help.
-Instead of being self-absorbed and stressing about how you are going to get out of your own pool of fire, you should be a positive influence to those around you.
+Instead of being self-absorbed and stressing about how you are going to get out of your own pool of fire, you should be a positive influence on those around you.
 Radiate your energy and light.

 Sticks and stones may break your bones, but they will not diminish your spirit.
 You learn to ignore your own small personal problems and render your service to help people with their problems.

-To live a fulfilling life means that you change your self-centred (me-first) attitude to a more mindful attitude, an attitude where you become aware of the needs of others.
+To live a fulfilling life means that you change your self-centered (me-first) attitude to a more mindful attitude, an attitude where you become aware of the needs of others.
 You can’t deplete your energy by helping everyone, but you can, even in silence, be supportive.
 Everyone on earth has a burden to bear.
 Instead of adding weight to these burdens, you should learn to show compassion.